 At times it can be discouraging to see how far I have to go to be like Christ.

-God doesn’t vanquish our sins instantaneously – sanctification’s a lifelong process.?
-And he employs his infinite power and resources to change us.?
-Sometimes he even sends divine “hornets” into our lives to drive out clinging sin.?
+God doesn’t vanquish our sins instantaneously – sanctification is a lifelong process.
+And he employs his infinite power and resources to change us.
+Sometimes he even sends divine “hornets” into our lives to drive out clinging sin.
 But even when trials sting, he’s faithful, for “the Lord [our] God is in [our] midst, a great and awesome God.”

-God told Israel to remember how he delivered them from Egypt, for he’d do the same with their other enemies.?
+God told Israel to remember how he delivered them from Egypt, for he would do the same with their other enemies.
 And just as he delivered us from spiritual darkness and slavery by his almighty power he’ll surely finish the job by that same power.

 photo by Cayusa